MeGaGiGaGon/cargo-align/README.md

 ## Without `cargo install`

+Ensure you have Rust installed.

 `git clone https://github.com/MeGaGiGaGon/cargo-align.git`

 `cd cargo-align`

 `cargo build --release`

-In the crate you want to align run `path_you_cloned_to/target/release/cargo-align.exe`
+In the crate you want to align run `path_you_cloned_to/target/release/cargo-align.exe`, or pass in a specific file or folder `path_you_cloned_to/target/release/cargo-align.exe target/path`.

 # License